News and its anticipation in stock trading.

 investment climate and the health of the economy as a whole.

-Fundamental financial analysis should always take into account employment data, as it also affects the value of the Canadian dollar.
+Fundamental financial analysis should always take into account employment data, as it also affects the Canadian dollar exchange rate.

-In fact, the logic for a trader and investor when releasing this indicator should be very simple.
+In fact, the logic for a trader and investor when this indicator is released should be very simple.

-The more people are employed, the less unemployment benefits need to be paid, and as a result, the burden on the country's main budget decreases.
+The more people are employed, the less unemployment benefits need to be paid, and as a result, the burden on the country's main budget is reduced.

-Also, do not forget that the greater the number of people employed, the greater the percentage of taxes the state will collect, which directly leads to strengthening the economy, increasing social standards and the development of the state in various sectors.
+It's also worth remembering that the more people employed, the greater the percentage of taxes the state will collect, which directly leads to a stronger economy, higher social standards, and the development of the state in various sectors.

 Types of fundamental news.

-Even if you do not trade on news, it will be useful for you to know what types of fundamental news are divided into and what impact they have on fundamental market analysis.
+Even if you don't trade news, it's helpful to know the different types of fundamental news and how they influence fundamental market analysis.

-And what impact, depending on this division, do they have on the rates of the currencies being studied.
+And, depending on this classification, how they affect the exchange rates of the currencies being studied.

-First of all, all news can be divided into two categories - random and expected, random ones happen spontaneously, no one plans their appearance in advance, expected ones come out on schedule.
+First of all, all news can be roughly divided into two categories: random and expected.
+Random news occurs spontaneously, unplanned, while expected news is released on a schedule.

-You can familiarize yourself with an analogue of such a schedule by studying the Forex calendar .
+You can find an analog of such a schedule by studying the Forex calendar .

-Each news, in addition to the release time, has several additional parameters.
+Each news item, in addition to its release time, has several additional parameters.

 The people's confidence in the stable growth of the state's economy and satisfaction